Future water security

 Find out all you need to know about the legalities and permits required for water on your property on this factsheet or see our water affecting activities page.

-The Eyre Peninsula Landscape Board also provides a free salinity water testing service and recommends that water sources such as bores, dams and wells are salinity tested twice a year.
+We also provide a free salinity water testing service and recommends that water sources such as bores, dams and wells are salinity tested twice a year.